Mums are encouraged to reflect and push pause on their daily lives

 This Morning’s GP, first-time mum, and eco-champion Sara Kayat (also ambassador for WaterWipes) talks about having her baby in lockdown, tips to stay sane in this crazy time, and why being an eco-friendly parent is important.

 Sara gave birth to her first baby in the bath!
 Unimaginable for most, the circumstances and challenges of lockdown had led Sara to choose a home birth, but it was an even bigger surprise when her baby came early in the bath.
-I asked Sara how she felt about having her baby during lockdown?

 It’s not easy being green if you’re a parent